3. Find the triggers and roots

 4. Hit the pause button

 Picture this.
-A guy named Michael has terrible day at work and he can’t wait to go home and get some peace and quiet.
+A guy named Michael has terrible day at work and he can’t wait to go home to get some peace and quiet.
 When he arrives home his 11-year old daughter and some of her friends are playing in the living room.
+He tries to find a quiet spot in the kitchen, but his wife is in there with her friends—the mothers of her daughter’s friends.

-Feeling robbed of his peace and quiet; Michael could sense the start of an anger attack.
+Feeling robbed of his peace and quiet; Michael can sense the start of an avalanche of anger.
 It began with a feeling in the pit of his stomach shooting up to his head, causing a sensation of heat and pressure.

 Blood started rushing to his head.
-Due to his pigmentation, the extra blood flow caused his face to flush.
-(This is probably where the term hothead originated.)
-At a moment like this logic typically goes right out the window.
+Depending of Michael’s pigmentation, the extra blood flow could cause his face to turn red.
+(I remember reading somewhere that this is probably where the term “hothead” originated.)
+At a moment like this logic typically goes right out the window and it did.

 Pretend life is a DVD player, hit the pause button, and take the proverbial deep breath.